feast-dev/feast-workshop/module_3/README.md

 ```

 ## Step 5: Streaming
+It is on you to build out a separate streaming pipeline (e.g. usign Spark Structured Streaming or Flink), ensuring the transformation logic is consistent with batch transformations, and calling the push API as per module 1.

+Feast will help enforce a consistent schema across batch + streaming features as they land in the online store.

 - TODO(danny): re-add streaming

 # Conclusion
 By the end of this module, you will have learned how to build a full feature platform, with orchestrated batch transformations (using dbt + Airflow), orchestrated materialization (with Feast + Airflow), and streaming ingestion (with Spark + Feast).

+## Limitations
+- Feast does not itself handle orchestration of transformation or materialization, and relies on the user to configure this with tools like dbt and Airflow.
+- Feast does not ensure consistency in transformation logic between batch and stream features

+## Why Feast?
 Feast abstracts away the need to think about data modeling in the online store and helps you:
 - maintain fresh features in the online store by
   - ingesting batch features into the online store (via `feast materialize` or `feast materialize-incremental`)